Compare any two graphics cards:

 Display Graphs

-Power Usage and Theoretical BenchmarksMemory BandwidthIn theory, the GeForce GTX 465 is 0% faster than the Radeon HD 4790 in general, because of its greater bandwidth. (explain)
+Power Usage and Theoretical BenchmarksMemory BandwidthIn theory, the GeForce GTX 465 will be 0% quicker than the Radeon HD 4790 overall, due to its higher data rate. (explain)

-Texel RateThe GeForce GTX 465 will be quite a bit (approximately 39%) faster with regards to AF than the Radeon HD 4790. (explain)
+Texel RateThe GeForce GTX 465 is quite a bit (approximately 39%) faster with regards to anisotropic filtering than the Radeon HD 4790. (explain)

-Pixel RateIf using a high screen resolution is important to you, then the GeForce GTX 465 is a better choice, and very much so. (explain)
+Pixel RateIf running with a high screen resolution is important to you, then the GeForce GTX 465 is the winner, and very much so. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison